KensoDev/kiqit/README.md

 ### Objects/Classes

-If you want class methods to be queued, you will have to use the `perform_later` special method.
+If you want class methods to be queued, you will have to use the `kiqit` special method.

 ```ruby
 	class SomeClass